TomStrepsil/web-toggle-point/examples/serve/README.md

 It uses a `globalFeaturesStoreFactory` from the `features` package, to hold a invariant global toggle state.

-It demonstrates a setup that utilises the `toggleHandler`, `variantGlob`, and `controlResolver` options of the Webpack plugin, with some basic convention-based filesystem approaches to toggling:
+It demonstrates a setup that utilises the `toggleHandler`, `variantGlobs`, and `controlResolver` options of the Webpack plugin, with some basic convention-based filesystem approaches to toggling:

 1. selecting a translations JSON file based on [`navigator.language`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language).
     - This uses language files stored at: